Soil-Carbon-Coalition/vueapp/Vue_notes.md

 Configured in the Vue router.
 This means that every URL will return index.html
-See documentation on setting up Apache server and so on for push-state API.
-May need custom 404 component.
+Will use Nginx, see documentation on setting up Apache server and so on for push-state API.

 # PASSING OBSTYPE TEMPLATES?